hbctraining/Intro-to-ChIPseq-flipped/lessons/04_alignment_using_bowtie2.md

 -S ~/chipseq_workshop/results/bowtie2/wt_sample2_chip.sam
 ```

 Bowtie2 does not generate log summary files.
 Rather this information gets printed to screen.
-If we want to capture that and save it in a file we can access later we can use `2>`.
+If we want to capture that and save it in a file we can access later we can use the `2>` operator.
+To redirect the standard error from the `bowtie2` command we could do the following:

-When a command is run it will often generate two types of output: the output accomplished by the process generally referred to as standard output and diagnostic output generally referred to as standard error.
-By convention, both are output to the screen, but we can redirect either output to file using redirection operators.
-To redirect the standard output to file, we can use the `>` and to redirect the standard error to file we can use `2>`.
-Tools generally follow the convention of which type of information is contained in each output, but some tools will send the non-diagnostic output to standard error, and vice versa.
-We will often redirect the standard error from a process to a log file so that we have this information for any downstream troubleshooting.

-We could redirect our standard error from our `bowtie2` command as follows:

 ```
 # DO NOT RUN